“0:00 What is proximate cause under tort law?

 0:59 plaintiff’s attorney can then sue for a

-Without the correct legal representation, it can be daunting to understand the legal concepts involved in a personal injury case.
-Thankfully, Ehline Law Firm’s attorneys have years of experience with a range of personal injury situations, and we can impose liability with ease.
-We can assess your situation and help you to decide how to proceed, whether you were hurt in a car accident, on someone else’s property, or by a medical professional.
+Understanding the legal concepts involved in a personal injury case can be daunting without the correct legal representation.
+Thankfully, Ehline Law Firm’s attorneys have years of experience with various personal injury situations, and we can easily impose liability.
+We can assess your situation and help you decide how to proceed, whether you were hurt in a car accident, on someone else’s property, or by a medical professional.

 However, a defendant cannot be held liable for completely unforeseeable injuries.
-The pedestrian’s injuries are probably not the result of drunk driving if the same driver strikes an explosives-filled warehouse and there is an explosion that causes oncoming vehicles to rubberneck and hit the pedestrian.
+The pedestrian’s injuries are probably not the result of drunk driving if the same driver strikes an explosives-filled warehouse and an explosion causes oncoming vehicles to rubberneck and hit the pedestrian.

 The event or action that is most directly responsible for causing injury is known as the proximate cause.
-This does not imply that its the act that had occurred closest in time to the injury.
+This does not imply that it is the act that had occurred closest in time to the injury.
 Rather, it is the main or predominant cause of the harm.
-There must be evidence that a defendant’s action was the direct causation of the plaintiff’s injury in order to establish legally-sufficient liability.
+There must be evidence that a defendant’s action was the direct causation of the plaintiff’s injury in order to establish legally sufficient liability.
 Proximate causation restricts the extent of a defendant’s liability because each conduct has the potential to start off a long chain of unforeseen consequences.

 Furthermore, the “efficient proximate cause doctrine” has been incorporated into legislation, according to the California Supreme Court’s interpretation of Cal.
 Ins.
 Code sections 530 and 532.
 This means that if a covered risk was the efficient proximate cause of a loss that was brought on by a combination of covered and expressly excluded risks, the loss is covered.

-Proximate causation is present if injuries were only caused by a person’s actions.
-As an example, if a driver causes harm to another after running a red light and colliding with a vehicle that had a green light, the driver had a responsibility to stop.
+Proximate causation is present if a person’s actions only cause injuries.
+For example, if a driver causes harm to another after running a red light and colliding with a vehicle with a green light, the driver is responsible for stopping.
 Their actions directly, therefore proximately, caused the injuries to the other driver.

 Essentially, the following questions should be taken into account when determining whether a cause is proximate: